-All of Technical Learning College correspondence courses have complete registration and support services offered.
-Delivery of services will include, e-mail, web site, telephone, fax and mail support.
+All of Technical Learning College's distance learning courses have complete registration and support services offered.
+Delivery of services will include e-mail, web site, telephone, fax and mail support.
 TLC will attempt immediate and prompt service.

-When a student registers for a distance or correspondence course, he/she is assigned a start date and an end date.
+When a student registers for a correspondence course, he/she is assigned a start date and an end date.
 It is the student's responsibility to note dates for assignments and keep up with the course work.
 If a student falls behind, he/she must contact TLC and request an end date extension in order to complete the course.
-All students will be tracked by a unique number will be assigned to the student.
+It is the prerogative of TLC to decide whether to grant the request.
+All students will be tracked by a unique computer generated number assigned to the student.

+Disclaimer and Security Notice

+The student shall understand that it their responsibility to ensure that this CEU course is either approved or accepted in my State for CEU credit.
+The student shall understand and follow State laws and rules concerning distance-learning courses and understand these rules change on a frequent basis and will not hold Technical Learning College responsible for any changes.
+The student shall understand that this type of study program deals with dangerous conditions and will not hold Technical Learning College, Technical Learning Consultants, Inc. (TLC) liable for any errors or omissions or advice contained in this CEU education training course or for any violation or injury caused by this CEU education training course material.
+The student shall contact TLC if they need help or assistance and double-check to ensure my registration page and assignment has been received and graded.